OSGConnect/connectbook/FsurfRemote/ScriptingFsurf.md

 ## Scripting `fsurf` submissions

-The basic approach is that we'll generate a text file that contains the scan and subject on each line.
+The basic approach we will take is to first generate a text file with scan and subject information.
 Then we'll use a script that will read this text file to submit each subject for processing on the OSG.

 ### Generating the text file